-Of course, I would prefer that my children did not have to know about homosexuality, and child abuse, and divorce, and abortion at all, ever.
+Of course, I would prefer that my children did not have to know about same-sex marriage, and child abuse, and divorce, and abortion at all, ever.
 But they WILL have to know about those things eventually, and I'd rather that it happened in a controlled environment.

 I have found that little by little is a much less traumatic way to gain information than completely oblivious to Big Conversation.
 So, I am comfortable with my children, even my very young children, understanding that some men want to be married to other men or that sometimes people who aren't married do the "special kind of hug" that God wants only Mommies and Daddies to do together, and so sometimes babies are born without a whole family.